In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 How is this being served up to us?

 --
-### Nginx configuration files for servers
+### Nginx configuration

-All Nginx configuration files should be created here:
+All Nginx server configuration files should be created here:

 ```shell
 cd /etc/nginx/sites-enabled